Table of content:

 Special hobby?
 Put it on your CV

 Despite a shortage of skilled workers, there is still competition for the best jobs.
 How do you make it through the application process?
-Soft skills, hard skills or mad skills – what really counts these days between these job skills?
+Soft skills, hard skills, or mad skills – what counts these days between these job skills?

-The answer is actually quite simple: whether soft, hard or mad, all 3 job skills are very popular with recruiters.
+The answer is quite simple: whether soft, hard, or mad, all 3 job skills are very popular with recruiters.
 Because they still check your application documents on basis of the following question: What skills do you bring to the table?
 Hard and soft skills are relevant for the success of the application, but special skills, so-called mad skills, can make the difference in a face-to-face race with a competitor.
 Therefore, make sure that you give equal space to all three areas in your CV or during the interview.

 What are hard skills?

-Hard skills are technical, learnable and verifiable professional skills or professional competences that you acquire during your studies, trainings or internships.
-In written applications and at the beginning, they usually predominate – i.e. all the necessary “hard”, measurable competences that enable applicants to do the job in the first place.
-Synonyms for hard skills are also key qualifications, work experience or degrees.
+Hard skills are technical, learnable, and verifiable professional skills or professional competencies that you acquire during your studies, training, or internships.
+In written applications and at the beginning, they usually predominate – i.e. all the necessary “hard”, measurable competencies that enable applicants to do the job in the first place.
+Synonyms for hard skills are also key qualifications, work experience, or degrees.

 These skills have a limited lifespan.
 It is important to continue learning them, especially in fast-changing fields, and to always be up to date.